Global high-mix volume high-speed Shenzhen PCBA manufacturer

 May require post-solder cleaning |

 Solder paste is an important material in modern electronic manufacturing, especially in SMT.
 It simplifies and speeds up the soldering process by combining solder particles with flux, making it ideal for automated assembly and precision rework.
-With a comprehensive understanding of solder paste, we can greatly improve the quality and efficiency of electronic product assembly.
+With a comprehensive understanding of what solder paste is, how to use solder paste, and its differences from solder paste vs solder wire and solder paste vs flux, you can improve the quality and efficiency of electronic product assembly.